[Added 4-5-1990 by L.L. No. 3-1990[1]]

 A.

 Location.
-A conservation density subdivision may be created in all residential zoning districts within the Town of Union Vale.
+A conservation density subdivision may be created in all zoning districts within the Town of Union Vale.

 B.